ultrahorizon/UH-VPN-Docs/privacy.md

 ## [Information stored about the organisation](#table-of-contents)

-This section is only applicable to the organisation and administrators making use of the management interface at [https://uh-enterprise.com](https://uh-enterprise.com).
+This section is only applicable to the organisation and administrators making use of the management interface at [https://uh-vpn.com](https://uh-vpn.com).
 In this section, the second person plural ("**you**", "**your**", "**yours**", or "**yourselves**") refers to the individual account holders on management interface.

-Information is collected for the purpose of administering the UH Enterprise subscription owned by the entity, and includes your name and email address which you submit when you sign up for our Services.
+Information is collected for the purpose of administering the UH VPN subscription owned by the entity, and includes your name and email address which you submit when you sign up for our Services.
 This information is stored by our third party authentication provider, Auth0.
 All interactions with Auth0 are done over encrypted connections.

-Information stored about the entity is for the purpose of maintaining the core UH Enterprise service, and includes the name, logo, one-time password expiry time and colour choices of the organisation.
+Information stored about the entity is for the purpose of maintaining the core UH VPN service, and includes the name, logo, one-time password expiry time and colour choices of the organisation.

 In addition to this, critical information to facilitate VPN connections to servers hosted by the entity are stored, including a name, domain/IP address, port number, CA certificate, static TLS Key and transport protocol.